 We sell our platform through our channel partners to end-customers globally.
 Our end-customers are predominantly medium to large enterprises, service providers, and government entities.
 Our end-customers operate in a variety of industries, including education, energy, financial services, healthcare, Internet and media, manufacturing, public sector, and telecommunications.
+Our end-customers deploy our platform for a variety of security functions across a variety of deployment scenarios.
+Typical deployment scenarios include the enterprise perimeter, the enterprise data center, and the distributed enterprise perimeter.
 Our end-customer deployments typically involve at least one pair of our products along with one or more of our subscription services, depending on size, security needs and requirements, and network complexity.
-As of April 30, 2012, we had shipped our products to more than 7,750 end-customers worldwide.
-No single end-customer accounted for more than 10% of our total revenue in fiscal 2011.
+As of July 31, 2012, we had shipped our products to over 9,000 end-customers worldwide.
+No single end-customer accounted for more than 10% of our total revenue in fiscal 2012.